Xilinx/Vitis_Libraries/database/docs/src/guide/sort/bitonic_sort.rst

    :maxdepth: 2

-This document describes the structure and execution of Bitonic Sort, implemented as :ref:`bitonicSort <cid-xf::database::bitonicSort>` function.
-Bitonic sort is a special kind of sorting network, where the sequence of comparisons is not data-dependent.
+This document describes the structure and execution of Bitonic Sort, implemented as a :ref:`bitonicSort <cid-xf::database::bitonicSort>` function.
+Bitonic Sort is a special kind of sorting network, where the sequence of comparisons is not data dependent.
 This makes sorting networks suitable for implementation in hardware or in parallel processor arrays.
 The computing complexity of bitonic sort is O(n*log(n)2).

 .. image:: /images/bitonic_sort_architecture.png